Wendy Williams Slams Lori Loughlin Amid College Admissions Scandal

 Like many other Americans, Wendy Williams is outraged by the latest college admissions scandal involving a number of wealthy parents.
-Among those mentioned, celebrities Lori Loughlin and Felicity Huffman have also been accused of paying money under the table to help their children’s chances of being admitted to some of the most prestigious collegiate institutes in the United States.
+Among those mentioned, celebrities Lori Loughlin and Felicity Huffman have also been accused of paying money under the table to help their children’s chances of being admitted to some of the most prestigious college institutes in the United States.

 Now, Wendy Williams is weighing in on the situation.
 According to Hollywood Life, the massive scandal was a topic of discussion during Hot Topics on The Wendy Williams Show.
 The famed talk show host made her sentiments quite clear.
 She believes the wealthy elites who took advantage of their positions and resources should be held accountable for their actions.